dirigible-io/dirigible-io.github.io/samples/mail_service.md

 Mail Service
 ===

-Create new project or use existing once.
+Create new project or use existing one.

 Create new *Scripting Service*